melonTree68/melontree68.github.io/_posts/2025-11-01-axiom-of-choice.md

 It is quite a surprise that I wrote so many words in a single day.
 In fact, I started writing this blog at midnight on November 1, 2025, and finished the main part by 6 p.m. the same day, writing more than 3,000 words.

 I have always found set theory quite an interesting subject (as has one of my good friends).
 Set theory and manifold theory are probably the two branches of mathematics I find the most appealing.
 However, both subjects are very abstract and obscure (at least to me), and it takes an unacceptably large amount of time (for a sophomore in AI) to study even the basics of them.
 Due to the absence of a textbook suitable for my level, and perhaps also to my lack of mathematical maturity, I sadly gave up studying set theory half a year ago.
-Now I am trying to read *An Introduction to Manifolds* by Loring W. Tu, a first-year graduate-level textbook on manifold theory assuming only one year of real analysis and a semester of abstract algebra (or so the author says).
+Now I am trying to read *An Introduction to Manifolds* by Loring W. Tu, a first-year graduate-level textbook on manifold theory that assumes only one year of real analysis and a semester of abstract algebra.
 It takes me a great amount of time --- often spending half a day for less than 10 pages.
 I have no idea if this is a wrong choice, but wish me good luck.

 ## Footnotes